Cincinnati State Technical and Community College

-Cincinnati State Technical and Community College (CSTCC or Cincinnati State) is a public technical and community college in Cincinnati, Ohio.
+Cincinnati State Technical and Community College (CSTCC, CincyState, or Cincinnati State) is a public technical and community college in Cincinnati, Ohio.
 It is accredited by the Higher Learning Commission.

 History

 Chartered by the Ohio Board of Regents in 1969, Cincinnati State was originally Cincinnati Technical College (CTC).
 Its campus was once the home of Central Vocational High School and Courter Technical High School, which both belonged to the Cincinnati Public School District.
 Cincinnati State was the first technical/community college in Ohio to completely ban smoking from campus buildings.
-In 2006, Cincinnati State created a new division named the Center for Innovative Technologies (CIT), which combined the Engineering Technology and Information Technology divisions.
+It was also the first community college to make cooperative education a mandatory requirement.

+In 1993, Cincinnati State broke ground on the Health Professions Building to facilitate the growing nursing program and Health Professions faculty.
+In 2004, the Advanced Technology & Learning Center opened, housing multi-media centers, classrooms, professional kitchens for the Midwest Culinary Institute, the Overlook Cafeteria, the Summit Restaurant, and many student services.

 Academics

+Cincinnati State offers over 150+ degrees and certificates, including three bachelor degrees: Culinary and Food Sciences, Land Surveying, and an RN to BSN Completion Program.

-Cincinnati State offers over 75 associate degree programs and majors, and over 40 certificate programs, it is home to the Midwest Culinary Institute.
+It is home to the Midwest Culinary Institute.

 Cooperative education and/or clinical practice are an important part of the school's curriculum.
 It is one of the ten largest co-op education programs in the nation, as measured by the number of student placements.